basedbid-public/basedbid/README.md

 ## The Problem

-Creators launch tokens, graduate to DEXs, earn $0 forever.
+Creators launch tokens, graduate to DEXs, The low fees are unsustainable or non-existent

 > $4B monthly volume on Pump.fun alone — and creators see around 0.05% of it post-launch.